ALLAN’S ECONOMIC PLAN

-The Concierge Center is a one-stop location for startups and business owners, walking them through the process from business plan to ribbon cut as quickly and as stress-free as possible.
+The Business Concierge Center is a one-stop location for startups and business owners, walking them through the business development process from business plan to ribbon cut as quickly and as stress-free as possible.
 A business owner will be working with the same economic development professional from start to finish – helping them cut through red tape and letting them know what they need to do right from the start, instead of running into time-consuming roadblocks because one department isn’t talking to another.

 Allan also believes that Rhode Islanders pay too much in taxes for us to dread interacting with the government the way we would dread getting a root canal.